HERA-Team/hera_opm/docs/config_files.md

 The arguments that should be passed in to the corresponding task script.
 See the Replacement section below for further explanation.

-### time_prereqs
+### prereqs

-Pre-requisite steps can also have a "time" component, where a previous step in the workflow must complete for a given file and all of its time neighbors.
-The chunking keywords listed above are used to determine which files are primary obsids for a given file, and hence which steps must be completed before launching a particular task script.
+Pre-requisite steps where a previous step in the workflow must complete for a given file and all of its time neighbors.
+The chunking keywords listed below are used to determine which files are primary obsids for a given file, and hence which steps must be completed before launching a particular task script.